Originally published in this blog in December 2017.

 - A permit search will allow you to learn about what sort of renovations were made – even the building permit may be uncovered!

 - Inspect your house closely.
 You can learn a lot just by looking.
 Check out how your house was built and what type of building materials were used.
-Did you know that you can date your home just by looking at the nails, hardware, width of joists, saw marks, etc. Any time you do a renovation, look at the bones!
+Did you know that you can date your home just by looking at the nails, hardware, width of joists, saw marks, etc. Any time you do a renovation, look at the bones in your unfinished attic or basement!

 - Look for exterior inconsistencies – these can point out structural changes.